walterhiggins/WMPJS/book-outline.md

 This global variable is a reference to the ScriptCraft plugin.
 Some Bukkit API methods require an *org.bukkit.plugin.Plugin* object as a parameter.
 If you need to call such methods from JavaScript you should provide the ____plugin variable where an object of type *org.bukkit.plugin.Plugin* is required.

 ### The *self* variable
 The *self* variable is a *short-lived* variable which only exists briefly during the execution of a */js* command.
-The *self* variable refers to the *sender* - that is - the player or console operator who is issuing the */js* command.
-You should never use the *self* variable in your modules - *especially in multi-player mode*!
+The *self* variable refers to the *sender*; the player or console operator who is issuing the */js* command.
+You should never use the *self* variable in your modules -- *especially in multi-player mode*!
 It should not be used in any function which is deferred as it does not exist outside the scope of the in-game or server prompts.

 ## Appendix B: Using ScriptCraft with other Plugins
 ScriptCraft can be used to work with and control other Bukkit Plugins.
 There are two ways ScriptCraft can interact with other Plugins: